 Finder is committed to editorial independence.
-While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
-Learn how we make money.
+While we receive compensation when you click links to partners, they do not influence our content.

-2. Open your account by providing ID
+2. Open your account by providing your name, contact details and proof of ID

 3. Fund your account by transferring money from your bank account

-Not all brokers or trading platforms provide access to global stock exchanges, so if you want to buy and sell US shares, you’ll need to find one that offers the service for a cost effective brokerage fee.
+Not all brokers or trading platforms provide access to global stock exchanges, so if you want to buy and sell US shares, you’ll need to find one that offers the service for a cost-effective brokerage fee.

-A couple of decades ago, investing in global companies was fairly costly.
+A couple of decades ago, investing in global companies was a costly exercise.
 Today, many trading sites allow New Zealand investors to buy and sell shares not only in New Zealand but also in the US and other international markets.

 Make sure that you take the following features and questions into consideration when comparing the benefits of USA share trading sites:

-One of the key risks to be aware of when trading US shares is that you may not have the same level of knowledge and expertise as you have when trading NZX shares.
-Investing in an area, industry or country which you know little about is always risky, so it always pays to make sure you know what you’re getting yourself into.
+One of the key risks to be aware of is that you may not have the same level of knowledge and expertise as you have when trading NZX shares.
+Investing in an area, industry or country which you know little about is always risky, so it pays to make sure you know what you’re getting yourself into.

 Another factor worth considering is the tax implications of international trading.
 You don’t want to make any mistakes when declaring your income and find yourself on the wrong side of the IRD, so familiarise yourself with the tax treatment of your investments as soon as possible.